avirklol/avirklol/README.md

 - 👋 Hi, I’m Annand (or @avirklol).
 - 👀 I’m interested in app development, electronics and all things transhumanism.
-- 🌱 I’m currently learning data science.
+- 🤓 Fresh data science boy.
 - 💞️ I’m looking to collaborate on anything fun.
-- 📫 How to reach me: hi@annandvirk.com
+- 📫 How to reach me: annandvirk@gmail.com

 <!---
 avirklol/avirklol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.